Frequently Asked Questions

 - Any side-facing windows in gable end conversions should be obscure-glazed.
 Any opening must be a minimum of 1.7m (approximately 5.5ft) above the floor.

-- Roof extensions or loft conversions, other than from hip-to-gable builds, must be set back to at least 20cm from the edge of the room
+- Roof extensions or loft conversions, other than from hip-to-gable developments, must be set back to at least 20cm from the edge of the room

 - The property mustn’t already been extended past the permitted development limit of an additional 15% of its original size